StevenCyb/sMathJs/doc/clustering.md

 </p>

 ## Clustering Classes
-Currently there are the clustering classes `KMeansClustering`, `KMedianClustering` and `KMedoids`.
+Currently there are the clustering classes `KMeansClustering`, `KMedianClustering`, `KMedoids` and `FuzzyClustering`.
 These classes have the same functions and constructors with corresponding prameters.
 ### Constructor
 Constructor of this class to instanciate a object.
 ```
 /*
 * Parameter: